(updated September 28, 2020)

 - Inpatients placed in isolation may not have a visit from a support person, except for obstetrical patients.

-- Patients having an outpatient test, procedure that doesn’t involve sedation, rehabilitation services, physician office visit, sleep study, radiation therapy, or an immediate/convenient care visit, are asked to come to their appointment alone.
+- Patients having an outpatient test, procedure that doesn’t involve sedation, rehabilitation services, sleep study, or radiation therapy are asked to come to their appointment alone.
 The only exceptions are children 17 and younger, individuals with intellectual and/or development disabilities, and anyone else who needs continual assistance.

 Expectations of Visitors/Support Persons: